 MMED has numerous benefits.
-First, MMED inherits the advantages of SOSVM, including its convex learning formulation and its ability for accurate localization of event boundaries.
+First, MMED inherits the advantages of SOSVM, including its convex learning formulation and its ability to accurately localize event boundaries.
 Second, MMED, specifically designed for early detection, is superior to SOSVM and other competing methods regarding the timeliness of the detection.
-Experiments on datasets of varying complexity, ranging from sign language to facial expression and human actions, showed that our method often made faster detections while maintaining comparable or even better accuracy.
+Experiments on datasets of varying complexity, including sign language, facial expression, and human actions, showed that our method often made earlier detections while maintaining comparable or even better accuracy.

-2. Previous work
+2 Previous Work

-This section discusses previous work on early detection and event detection.
+This section discusses previous work on event detection and early detection.